Customer Experience Management

 - Christie’s increase catalogues subscriptions on average of 90% year on year

-- Cabinet Maker introduce a metered access model to their content to gather useful user data
+- Cabinet Makerintroduced a metered access model to their content to gather useful user data to implement highly targeted, personalised offers and opportunities for garnering additional revenue from to their audience

-- Aspermont Media saw a 25% growth in subscribers and had the confidence to move a 180-year-old title, Mining Magazine, for the first time ever in its history
+- Aspermont Mediasaw a 25% growth in subscribers and had the confidence to migrate a 180-year-old title, Mining Magazine, to a subscription-based model for the first time ever in its history

-To learn how our platforms and services can help your organisation to deliver and manage the customer experience, please contact us on 0207 766 9810 or email email@example.com.
+To learn how our platforms and services can help your organisation to deliver and manage the customer experience, pleaseget in touch..